Self-resonant dark matter with $Z_4$ gauged symmetry: Acknowledgments

 \section{Acknowledgments}

 The work is supported in part by Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education, Science and Technology (NRF-2022R1A2C2003567).
-This research was supported by the Chung-Ang University Young Scientist Scholarship in 2024.
+This research (LRJ) was supported by the Chung-Ang University Young Scientist Scholarship in 2024.
+This research (SSK) was supported by Global - Learning and Academic research institution for Master’s·PhD students, and Postdocs(G-LAMP) Program of the National Research Foundation of Korea(NRF) grant funded by the Ministry of Education(No. RS-2025-25442707).

 \theequation{A.\arabic{equation}}

 0.8cm

 { \bf Appendix A: Dark matter annihilation cross sections}